 A New Chapter for Reform UK in The Wrekin

-I’m honoured to share that I’ve been appointed Chairman of Reform UK in The Wrekin.
+I’m honoured to share that I’ve been appointed Interim Chairman of Reform UK in The Wrekin.

 This is a real privilege, not only because of what our party stands for, but because of the incredible people who’ve helped build it here in our community.
 Reform UK is growing fast across Britain, and The Wrekin must play an important role in that story.